keithbuhler/keithbuhler.github.io/fun/philosophy-major.md

 ## Philosophy as a means to your career goals:
+3. Since philosophers learn the [“ultimate transferable work skill”](http://www.cep.unt.edu/times.html) they are almost never unemployed.
 1. Philosophy on average [make better money than business majors](http://www.payscale.com/2008-best-colleges/degrees.asp), are [#1 for mid-career growth](https://dl.dropboxusercontent.com/u/10224324/Website/philosophy-income.jpg).

-3. Since philosophers learn the [“ultimate transferable work skill”](http://www.cep.unt.edu/times.html) they are almost never unemployed.
-You may never beat the salary of a surgeon, Hollywood star, or best-selling author, but you virtually always find fun, challenging, fulfilling jobs, and make plenty doing it — more, in fact, than majors in chemistry, biology, and psychology.
+In short, you may never beat the salary of a surgeon, Hollywood star, or best-selling author, but you will always find fun, challenging, fulfilling jobs, and make plenty doing it. — more, in fact, than majors in chemistry, biology, and psychology.

 ### SOME RANKINGS OF UNDERGRADUATE DEGREES BY MEDIAN SALARY ###